-Our Department name has evolved over the past century (“Geology” to “Geological Sciences” to “Earth and Environmental Science”) in order to convey to the public and prospective students the continually expanding range of science carried out by geoscientists.
+Our Department name has evolved over the past 123 years (“Geology” to “Geological Sciences” to “Earth and Environmental Science”) in order to convey to the public and prospective students the continually expanding range of science carried out by geoscientists.
 Many of us refer to ourselves simply as a “geologist”.
 But Professors Ed Woolery and Tiku Ravat in our department are best described as “geophysicists”.
 They record the passage of sound waves through rocks, or the magnetic and gravitational fields produced by rocks, then interpret those signals in terms of a logical subsurface model of the Earth.
 Professor Kevin Yeager is a sedimentary “geochemist”.
 Kevin measures the isotopic fingerprints preserved in sediments when they are deposited on the seafloor.
-Professors Alan Fryar and Audrey Sawer are “hydrogeologists”.
+Professor Alan Fryar is a “hydrogeologist”.
 Alan measures the concentration of microbial contaminants in groundwater to predict the source and ultimate fate of those contaminants.
-Audrey performs field studies that help us understand the relation of groundwater to surfacewater.
 Professor Frank Ettensohn is, among other things, a “paleoecologist”, using modern patterns of organismal behavior in relation to their environment to interpret the fossil record.
 So you get the idea: match any basic science with the earth and you will find geoscientists doing research in that interdisciplinary field.

 What these specialities all have in common is that the Earth and its environments are the natural laboratory in which these studies are performed.
 We don’t all work with rocks per se, but the lithosphere, which includes rocks, soils, water and the organisms growing within it, is such a complex interwoven system that we need to have a very broad spatial and temporal perspective for addressing earth and environmental processes.
 It’s this perspective that makes geoscientists unique among the scientific disciplines.